Arpit-Babbar/TrixiLW.jl/README.md

 ## Users

-Using the multiple dispatch of `julia`, most things that you wish to do with the code (including developing your own algorithms) can be done by this approach.
+Using the multiple dispatch of `julia`, most things that you wish to do with the code (including developing your own algorithms) can be done by working with `TrixiLW.jl` as a user.
 Execute the following in the `julia` REPL.

 ```julia
 julia> import Pkg; Pkg.add(url="https://github.com/arpit-babbar/TrixiLW.jl.git")